Particular/docs.particular.net/nservicebus/messaging/evolving-contracts.md

     * When the message is received, and the handler identifies that a part of the data is missing, send a dedicated message to the relevant endpoint to retrieve the missing information.
 If needed, keep track of the data from the original message by storing all relevant information in the saga
     * When the data is retrieved, a new message containing all required information can be sent.
 This message will be handled by the same handler that processes the new message contract type, deferring the actual processing to a single handler.

-When all senders and receivers are updated and in-flight messages in the old format have been handled, obsolete the previous contract type.
+When all senders and receivers are updated and in-flight messages in the old format have been handled, the previous contract type can be obsoleted.
 By decorating the previous contract type with the `Obsolete` attribute, the changes become visible for receivers when they upgrade to the new version.
 In a next major version, the obsoloted types may be removed.

 #### Removing data from a contract